mandrova1991/MyWeddingPlanner/README.md

 <br>
 Password: password

+<br><br>
+Please select Tasks in the MyWedding menu in order to see the tasklist.
+It is a demo so feel free to add change and delete things.

 <strong>Future:</strong>
 Lots of big ideas.
 But none of them are completly worked out yet.
 But we are planning in creating a mobile app.
 Which will help to get all information on a mobile device in an easy way.